 - Full face mask with P3 filter: suitable / required if you work in environments with asbestos on a daily basis.

 - Motor-driven safety mask: suitable for daily work with asbestos.
 This type of mask blows a large amount of air into the mask, creating an overpressure.
-This makes it impossible for asbestos fibers to penetrate.
+This makes it impossible for asbestos fibers to penetrate and caused pleural mesothelioma.
 A motor-driven breathing mask is also suitable for people with a beard.

 BODY – OVERALL

 Protect your body with a disposable hoodie overall.
 This prevents direct contact between the asbestos and your body.
 Make sure that the hood fits properly on the head and possibly the respiratory protection.

 HANDS – IMPERVIOUS GLOVES